OSeMOSYS/osemosys_global/docs/examples.md

     :::

-4. Adjust the existing capacities for COA, CCG and SPV for Bangladesh in `resources/data/custom/residual_capacity.csv`.
+4. Adjust the existing capacities for COA, CCG and SPV for Bangladesh in `resources/data/custom/residual_capacity.csv` in `MW`.
 We will set values equal to the reported values in the benchmark dataset [Ember yearly electricity data](https://ember-energy.org/data/yearly-electricity-data/) in MW values.

     | CUSTOM_NODE | FUEL_TYPE | START_YEAR | END_YEAR | CAPACITY |